MB3hel/Arduino-Core-MSP430/REWRITE.md

             - Function on `Wire` instance to change to hardware (this function would do nothing on boards with two USCI_Bs).
 Similar idea to energia's `setModule` function
             - Alternatively, this could just not be supported.
 This is the easy option.
     - Same ideas apply for eUSCI modules (but slightly different implementation)
+    - Some devices have "USI" modules???
+Need to look into this more.
 - Clock configuration
     - Support multiple CPU frequencies (through tool menu in IDE).
 Options depend on board.
     - SMCLK will match MCLK
-    - ACLK will be external oscillator with VLO as fallback
+    - ACLK will be external oscillator with VLO/REFO as fallback
 - Analog Inputs
-    - TODO: Supported references
-    - All boards default to same resolution (10-bit?)
+    - Support all internal references, VCC, and external (all use GND as ref-)
+    - Support multiple resolutions on FR2xx_FR4xx family
 - Digital Inputs
     - Support interrupts on all pins